10 Best Day Trips from Reykjavik

 Reykjavik Port| ©Jim Kelly

-It is highly recommended to take a tour from Reykjavik because there are many attractions on the island, so taking a tour will allow you to get to know in detail some of the natural beauties of this beautiful country.
+It is highly recommended to take an excursion from Reykjavik because there are many attractions on the island, so taking an excursion will allow you to get to know in detail some of the natural beauties of this beautiful country.

-What are the advantages of taking a guided tour vs. visiting Reykjavik on my own?
+What are the advantages of taking a tour or visiting Reykjavik on my own?

 Snorkeling in Silfra| ©Francisco Antunes